pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

   - Contact information for questions
   - Compensation or costs (if applicable)
   - Consequences of withdrawal
-  - New findings that may affect willingness to participate
+  - New findings that MAY affect willingness to participate
   - Number of subjects to be enrolled
   - Statement that the study involves research